 - Have high-speed internet:

 This is VERY important to our life and we couldn’t even consider something that didn’t have great internet available.
 Now, most places this isn’t a problem, but in Leelanau County internet and cell service is fickle and spotty to say the least so we knew we had to make this a top priority.
 This was our #1 non-negotiable on our list.
+No wonder it’s crucial to find out information such as business broadband price.

 - The ability to have outbuildings: